montagejs/collections/README.md

 a key exists on an object, or in any collection that implements `has`.
 This permits the `Object` interface to be agnostic of the input type.

-The `object` module additionally provides an `Object.empty` frozen object that can be reused as a default empty object to reduce unnecessary allocations.
+`Object.empty` is an empty object literal.

 `Object.isObject(value)` tests whether it is safe to attempt to access properties of a given value.